Khushwant-Manglani/Accredian-frontend-task/README.md

 - **Responsiveness**: Ensure the design is responsive and works well on various screen sizes.
 - **User Experience**: Design for a seamless user experience with clear navigation and feedback.

-## Contributing

-Feel free to submit issues and pull requests.
-Contributions are welcome!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

----

-Replace `https://github.com/yourusername/refer-earn-frontend.git` with the actual URL of your GitHub repository.
-This README provides a comprehensive overview and instructions for setting up and using the frontend application.